-- High-rise buildings should be located within 250 metres of a transit stop and 500 metres of a school, community services, and/or amenities such as a park. - High-rise buildings should front onto a collector and/or arterial, with highest heights located at the intersections of the major streets. - 3.
-The maximum height of the podium of a proposed high-rise (slab or tower) building should be equal to the width of the Right Of Way to a maximum of 6 storeys to provide sufficient enclosure for the street without overwhelming the street. - 4.
-Additional podium height may be appropriate through the provision of stepbacks and architectural articulation, particularly on wider streets and deeper lots. - Taller and larger buildings should relate to their neighbouring development and surrounding context with a sensitive transition in scale to adjacent uses, especially to existing and planned low-rise and mid-rise residential buildings, heritage structures, and public spaces.
+- 1. High-rise buildings should front onto a collector and/or arterial, with highest heights located at the intersections of the major streets. - 2.
+The maximum height of the podium of a proposed high-rise (slab or tower) building should be equal to the width of the Right Of Way to a maximum of 6 storeys to provide sufficient enclosure for the street without overwhelming the street. - 3.
+Additional podium height may be appropriate through the provision of stepbacks and architectural articulation, particularly on wider streets and deeper lots. - Taller and larger buildings should relate to their neighbouring development and surrounding context with a sensitive transition in scale to adjacent uses, especially to existing and planned lowrise and mid-rise residential buildings, heritage structures, and public spaces. - 5.
+Apply a 45 degree angular plane from the rear property line of any adjacent low-rise buildings. - 6.
+Design the podium of the proposed high-rise building to respect the existing context of the streetwall through setbacks and architectural articulation.
+The minimum height of the podium should be 2 storeys. - 7.
+Apply a variety of design approaches, where appropriate, including: height transitions/stepbacks, increased setbacks, landscaped buffers, separation distance, smaller floorplates, and differing placement and orientation of the building on the lot to minimize shadow, overlook and privacy issues.

-Buildings should front onto collector and/or arterial streets, with highest heights located at intersections / Mississauga, ON.
+Buildings should front onto collector and/or arterial streets, with the highest heights located at intersections / Mississauga, ON.

-Transition to low-rise should be accommodated through building design, stepbacks, and buffering / Burlington, ON.
+Transition to low-rise should be accommodated through building design, stepbacks, and buffering Burlington, ON.